 Your employer may also require you attend an independent medical examination.
 Your employer will choose the doctor(s) performing the exam.
 You must attend the examination, or your workers' comp benefits can be delayed or terminated.

 Permanent disability compensation is aimed at compensating workers for the permanent loss of function caused by a work-related injury or occupational disease.
 If you heal completely, you will not receive permanent disability compensation.
+If you do not heal completely, your doctor will assign you a disability rating stated as a percentage.

 If you've been denied workers' comp benefits, you should hire an experienced workers' comp lawyer.
 Although you aren't required to have a lawyer when attending a hearing or a denial of claim meeting, having legal representation will ensure you receive the benefits that you are entitled to.